4 exercises to become good at dodging punches

 • The practitioner of martial arts / combat sports – Despite the level of experience, the punch (with the closed fist or open palm) is always the most common choice, the reason is that it is simple and simple means effective

-• The not-practitioner – He / she uses it because the mechanics of the human body naturally brings us there (no matter what is our background)
+• The not-practitioner – He / she uses it because the mechanics of the human body naturally bring us there (no matter what is our background)

 Note – This article has been asked by one of our Core Course practitioners on Patreon (see how to attend our home study classes here Learn Kung Fu online: a beginner-to-expert course).